davidanastasiu/efseed/README.md

 ## EF-SEED

 We present `EF-SEED`,  Enhanced Feature-based SEED (EF-SEED)  to considerably enhance streamflow prediction using multivariate time series data from rain and streamflow sensors.
 This work is expanded on the prior paper "Seed: An effective model for highly-skewed streamflow time series data forecasting".
-If you make use of our code or data, please cite our paper.
+If you make use of our code or data, please cite either or both our papers below.

 ```bibtex